 There is still much that we don’t know about how deep and persistent disadvantage transmits from one generation to the next, and how political and economic systems alleviate or worsen disadvantage, and widen inequalities.

-Projects in this program will:
+Projects in this program are:

 Program Leader: Professor Mark Western